0xPr0f/chillHouse/README.md

 # Metaplex

 ## This is a web3verse made with unity

-### The follwing file where ignore. due to the magnitude of the projects and are essential for the running of it locally
+### The follwing file where ignore due to the magnitude of the projects and are essential for the running of it locally

 ```sh
 /Assets/AgoraEngine/
 /Assets/Animations/